-Regardless of whether you plan to attend the meeting in person, please complete, sign, date and return the accompanying proxy card promptly, so that your shares may be represented and voted at the annual meeting.
+Regardless of whether you plan to attend the meeting in person, please promptly complete, sign, date and return the accompanying proxy card, so that your shares may be represented and voted at the annual meeting.
 A return envelope is enclosed for your convenience.
 No postage need be affixed to the enclosed envelope if mailed in the United States.

-By Order of the Board of Directors.
+By Order of the Board of Directors,

-Bruce D. Smith
+Source D. Sout

-Executive Vice President, Chief Financial Officer and
+Bruce D. Smith Executive Vice President, Chief Financial Officer and Secretary

-Secretary

-April 30, 2013
+April 29, 2014

-Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to be Held on June 5, 2013: The Proxy Statement and our 2012 Annual Report are available at http://ir.cititrends.com/annual-proxy.cfm
+Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to be Held on June 4, 2014: The Proxy Statement and our 2013 Annual Report are available at http://ir.cititrends.com/annual-proxy.cfm